 Welcome to the HEASARC Bibliography

-Operational missions: NuSTAR - We search the ADS for NuSTAR bibcodes, then search the HEASARC for their ObsIDs, then deliver to the ADS, cross-checking with NuSTAR Project Scientist Daniel Stern.
+Operational missions: NICER - We search the ADS for NICER bibcodes, then search the HEASARC for their ObsIDs, then create our publication lists with Xamin links to data.
+AstroSat - We search the ADS for AstroSat bibcodes, then create our publication lists.
+NuSTAR - We search the ADS for NuSTAR bibcodes, then search the HEASARC for their ObsIDs, then deliver to the ADS, cross-checking with NuSTAR Project Scientist Daniel Stern.
 Fermi - see the Fermi paragraph below: Swift - In 2015 we searched the ADS for all Swift papers and updated the entire Swift bibliography.
 This included deleting, reclassifying, and adding many hundreds of additional Swift papers between 2005 and the present, and creating hundreds of thousands of new bibcode-to-obsid links.
 INTEGRAL - In 2016 we searched the ADS for all INTEGRAL papers and updated the entire INTEGRAL bibliography.
 This included deleting, reclassifying, and adding many hundreds of additional INTEGRAL papers between 2003 and the present, and creating hundreds of thousands of new bibcode-to-science-window links.
 XMM and Chandra - We are currently searching the ADS for all Chandra and XMM papers since their launch dates.
-We have so far progressed to 2005, deleting, reclassifying, and adding many papers and bibcode-to-obsid links.
+We have one year left (2015) in our project of deleting, reclassifying, and adding many papers and bibcode-to-obsid links to our database.

 Retired missions: Suzaku - In 2015 we searched the ADS for all Suzaku papers and updated the entire Suzaku bibliography.
 This included deleting, reclassifying, and adding many additional Swift papers between 2006 and the present, and creating hundreds of new bibcode-to-obsid links.
 HETE-2 - no obsids have been delievered to the ADS for the HEASARC, and the bibliography was only recently created.
 BeppoSAX - the HEASARC and bibliography don't include the WFC data in any useful form, so no WFC papers are included either.
 RXTE - In 2017 we searched the ADS for all RXTE papers and updated the entire RXTE bibliography.
 This included deleting, reclassifying, and adding many hundreds of additional RXTE papers between 1996 and the present, and creating hundreds of thousands of new bibcode-to-obsid links.
 RXTE is the most active bibliography by far in this list of retired missions.
 ASCA - We compiled bibcodes and obsids from 2005 to the present, while others did so from 1994 up to 2005.
 EUVE - the HEASARC and bibliography include pointed phase Deep Survey/Spectrometer (DS/S) data and papers, but no All-Sky Survey or Right Angle Program data or papers.
 CGRO - We compiled bibcodes and obsids from 2006 to the present, while others did so from 1992 up to 2006.
 ROSAT - no RASS papers are included as the typical RASS-dedicated paper analyzes the entire RASS archive, or quotes the flux of a favorite source from a table.